 3.2.1 SMS SERVICE VOLUME:

-The Bidder shall provide One-Way and/ or Two-Way SMS Services by using HTTP or digital SMS, which shall be sent via provided Masking (Mask: CDNS etc.) or a short code(s) or any other.
+The Bidder shall provide One-Way and/ or Two-Way SMS Services by using HTTP, which shall be sent via provided Masking (Mask: CDNS etc.) or a short code(s) or any other.
 The said services shall mainly be used for transactional/ Informational SMS/digital message to Accountholders and OTP SMS to Mobile App / Any Other System Users.
 SMS service must have the compatibility of handling huge load of SMS.
 CDNS intends to communicate with its accountholders, stakeholders and users through SMS, as per the above-expected services volume.